MarcGroc/url_shortener/README.md

 1. Go to `http://localhost:8000/`
 2. Enter a URL in the input field
-3. Customize the shortened URL (optional)
-4. Click the "Shorten" button
+3. Click the "POST" button or Enter
-5. Copy the shortened URL
+4. Click or copy the shortened URL
-6. Paste the shortened URL in your browser
+5. Paste the shortened URL in your browser
-7. Enjoy!
+6. You will be redirected to the original URL
+7. You can also access the admin panel at `http://localhost:8000/admin/` with the credentials you set in the `.env` file
+8. You can also access th OpenAPI docs at `http://localhost:8000/docs/`